Shashwat-Patni/Shashwat-patni.Ipv6GlobalRouting.github.io/README.md

 ## 📖 Project Overview

 The goal of this project was to extend ns-3’s native **GlobalRouting** protocol to support **IPv6** while minimizing code duplication from the existing IPv4 implementation.
 Global Routing is based on the quagga implementation of the OSPF Routing Protocol (RFC 2328) .
 The original Implementation was designed to work for IPv4
-For Phase 1: In order to make it work for Ipv6 , we Refactored the code for the API to a generic base.
-For Phase 2: we Instantiated it for the two address types using Template MetaProgramming.

 Along the way we faced some obstacles:
 One of the main goals was to come up with a way to minimize code duplication.
 During the Project we Explored different programing alternatives to the problem, namely static polymorphism vs dynamic vs a hybrid approach.
 Each Design came with its own Pros and Cons .
 We felt that Template Meta-Programming offerred the best alternative.
 The tradeoff between dynamic and Static Polymorphism was runtime Performance vs Compile time Checks and complexity with the code base .
 We finally decided to go with the Static Route due to its various advantages.
 We actually developed both versions halfway , to better understand each in GlobalRoutings Context.
-This way we could understand that Using Runtime Checks was not good enough for our use case.
+This way we could understand that using Runtime Checks was not good enough for our use case.